Hours of Operation

 The museum is currently owned and maintained by the State of Nevada as one of its six state museums.
 Program include ongoing archaeological research on the remaining Lost City sites, school tours and outreach programs, changing exhibits and archival library and collections research capabilities.
 Special public programs are held throughout the year.

 The Lost City Museum actively engages people in understanding and celebrating Nevada’s natural and cultural heritage.
 It is one of seven managed by the Nevada Division of Museums and History, an agency of the Nevada Department of Tourism and Cultural Affairs.
-The museum is open Thursday through Sunday from 8:30 a.m. to 4:30 p.m.
+The museum is open daily 8:30 a.m. to 4:30 p.m.
 Admission is $5, children and members enter free.
-The museum is at 721 South Moapa Valley Blvd in Overton.
+The museum is located at 721 S. Moapa Valley Blvd. in Overton.
 Take Interstate 15 to exit 93.
 Access is also available from Lake Mead National Recreation Area or the Valley of Fire State Park.

 For more information, call the museum at (702) 397-2193.